soulflyer/photo-management/README.md

 My workflow goes something like this:

 * Photo processing using whatever program is best for the shoot.
-Usually this is the excellent [darktable] (https://www.darktable.org/).
+Usually this is the excellent [darktable](https://www.darktable.org/).
 Then export to ~/Pictures/fullsize/yyyy/mm/project
 * Add watermark info using Watermarker
 * Export various sizes of pictures, with watermark, using the `versions` script.
 This automatically calls `save-meta` to add the picture details to the database for `hinh-anh` and other tools.
 * Add keywords and refine ratings using `hinh-anh`